Last updated on April 13th, 2020 at 09:37 pm

-What exactly is Norbert’s Gambit?
-Why do we need it?
+What is Norbert’s Gambit?
+Why do you need it?
 No matter the kind of monetary transaction, no one likes extra fees, even though they understand why they are tacked onto their transaction.
 One place where fees are particularly annoying is in foreign exchange.

 If your business or hustle demands you to always receive money in a foreign currency or to frequently transact between currencies, it is already clear how you feel about that tiny 2.5% conversion fee and transaction fee that comes with it.